-Though talking on a handheld device while driving is technically legal in the state, it does not make it a good idea.
+As of July 1, 2019, it is illegal to use a hand-held cell phone or device while driving in Tennessee.
 Talking on a cell phone is both a manual and cognitive distraction; plus, entering a number into a phone is visual distraction.
 If you need to make a call while driving, consider using a hands-free device or pulling over to make the call.

 Teenagers, however, with a leaner’s permit or intermediate license are prohibited from using a cell phone in any capacity while driving.

 Texting while driving is illegal for everyone.
 You are not allowed to read, type, or send a text message on a cell phone, tablet, or other device while operating a vehicle.
 Similarly, you cannot post on social media or send emails.